Navigation / Home / DNA Project / Name Index / Pictures / Stories / Obits / Generation 1 / Generation 3

 "Cert. is granted to Mr. John Botwright for four hundred acres of land for ye importeen of William Powell, Thomas Cropley, William Cropley, John Botwright, Henry Farloe, James Cassett, Elizabeth Bridge and Anne Scarlett."

-The third record of John Boatwright (Botwright) Jr. in Virginia is the recording of John Botwright headright by Thomas Ballard, assigned to William Light; recorded December 21, 1657, York County, Virginia.
+The third record of John Botwright, Jr. in Virginia is the recording of John Botwright headright by Thomas Ballard, assigned to William Light; recorded December 21, 1657, York County, Virginia.
 This record indicates that John has traveled back to England, with the return trip paid for by Thomas Ballard.
-John Boatwright appears to be closely associated with Thomas Ballard, perhaps serving his indenture under Thomas Ballard.
-Dr. Ron Boatright believes that John Boatwright made several trips back to England, perhaps to purchase items for Thomas Ballard.
+John Botwright appears to be closely associated with Thomas Ballard, perhaps serving his indenture under Thomas Ballard.
+Dr. Ron Boatright believes that John Botwright made several trips back to England, perhaps to purchase items for Thomas Ballard.

 "Cert (certificate) to William Light assignment of Thomas Ballard for 300 acres of land for transportation of Joane Cooke, Morock-o-Royal, Robert Strong, John Botwright, Hester Hickes and Thomas Wolfe into this Colony"

-The fifth record of John Boatwright (Botwright) Jr. in Virginia is the witnessing of a statement by Thomas Ballard; the ages of Thomas Ballard (29) and Thomas Botwright (24) are included in the statement; recorded November 17, 1659, York County, Virginia.
+The fifth record of John Botwright, Jr. in Virginia is the witnessing of a statement by Thomas Ballard; the ages of Thomas Ballard (29) and John Botwright (24) are included in the statement; recorded November 17, 1659, York County, Virginia.

 "Thomas Ballard aged about 29 years Saith that about a month since being att the house of Mr. Robert Baldrey, where one Hugh Tyler lay very sicke & weake but in good memory in this Deponents judgement and demanding how hee would Dispose of his Estate in case of Death hee Declared that in Consideration of ye great trouble & charges hee brought on ye said Baldrey by his sickness he gave his whole Estate to Mr. Robert Baldrey, mentioning many particulars in Thomas Pinkethman Custody & being further asked what hee was indebted hee declared, nothing ______ Pinkethman would make him satisfy worke for ye time hee was out ye March and further Saith not.